nyameaama/NEO-Rocket-Flight-Computer/README.md

 #### Propulsive Landing Stage

-##### This stage is deployed where it uses fins to control roll and thrust vectoring to control rocket direction when landing.
+##### This stage is deployed where it uses fins to control roll, pitch and yaw during descent and thrust vectoring to control rocket direction when landing.
 A suicide burn is used to slow the stage down and land.

 * Support for vertical landing,
 * Active Flight Data Logging,